Myka Relocate: History

 In late 2017, the band went on hiatus.

 On October 30, 2020 vocalist Michael Swank held an Instagram live in which he announced the status of the band to be broken up.

 In 2021, Swank joined American rock band Foxera.

+On August 5, 2024, the band announced they'll be reuniting for two special shows at Whiskey Go Go in Los Angeles, California on January 12, 2025 and January 13, 2025 where they'll be performing their albums "Lies To Light The Way" and "The Young Souls" in full on each date respectively.